apache/royale-docs/component_sets/Jewel.md

 A set of modern UI components

-Jewel is a themeizable and responsive set of user interface components for Apache Royale to quickly build Front-end Applications with [ActionScript](Welcome/Features/AS3.html) & [MXML](Welcome/Features/MXML.html).
+Jewel is a themeable and responsive set of user interface components for Apache Royale to help you quickly build the front end of your applications with [ActionScript](Welcome/Features/AS3.html) & [MXML](Welcome/Features/MXML.html).

-It's based by design on [Basic](component_sets/Basic.html) components but while Basic is very strict with concepts like [PAYG](Welcome/Features/PAYG.html), in Jewel they are important but when it is necessary, we prioritize other things like responsiveness, themes and look and feel.
+It's based by design on [Basic](component_sets/Basic.html) components.
+But while Basic is very strict with concepts like [PAYG](Welcome/Features/PAYG.html), in Jewel, while PAYG is important, when necessary we prioritize other things like responsiveness, themes and look and feel.

 ## Browser Support